720kb/ndm/CONTRIBUTING.md

 - No formatting errors (if you use [Atom](https://atom.io/) you just have to use the IDE default settings for formatting code and you are synced)

-- Use ONLY English language for all (everywhere in the code and outside the code)
+- Use ONLY English language (everywhere in the code and outside the code)

 - No English typos (it can happen of course, just try to avoid them as much as possible)